 - In March, we issued €1.1 billion in Senior Notes due 2027 and 2033, or approximately \$1.3 billion in U.S. dollars, at the exchange rate in effect on March 10, 2021.
 Using a portion of the proceeds, we redeemed all of the remaining outstanding 2.875% Euro Senior Notes due 2026 for approximately \$590.7 million in U.S. dollars, at the exchange rate in effect on March 24, 2021.
 See Note 10 within the Condensed Consolidated Financial Statements. - In May, we issued \$2.6 billion in Senior Notes due 2026, 2028, 2031 and 2052.
-Using a portion of the proceeds, we repaid approximately \$659.9 million term loans and redeemed all of our outstanding \$1.25 billion 5.375% Senior Notes due 2027.
+Using a portion of the proceeds, we repaid approximately \$659.9 million of term loans and redeemed all of our outstanding \$1.25 billion 5.375% Senior Notes due 2027.
 See Note 10 within the Condensed Consolidated Financial Statements. - In May, we sold 137,604 shares under our 2020 "at-the-market" stock offering program (the "2020 ATM Program") for approximately \$99.6 million in proceeds, net of payment of commissions to sales agents and other offering expenses.
-See Note 12 within the Condensed Consolidated Financial Statements - In June, we entered into an agreement to form our third joint venture in the form of a limited liability partnership with GIC, to develop and operate additional xScale data centers in Europe and the Americas.
-Upon closing, GIC will contribute cash in exchange for an 80% partnership interest, and we will sell to the EMEA 2 Joint Venture certain data center sites and facilities located in Europe and the Americas, in exchange for a 20% partnership interest and cash proceeds.
-The transaction is expected to close in phases over the course of two years, pending regulatory approval and other closing conditions.
-The assets and liabilities of the data center sites that are expected to be sold within a year were classified as held for sale as of June 30, 2021.
+See Note 12 within the Condensed Consolidated Financial Statements. - In June, we entered into an agreement to form another joint venture in the form of a limited liability partnership with GIC, to develop and operate additional xScaleTM data centers in Europe and the Americas (the "EMEA 2 Joint Venture").
+The transaction is structured to close in phases over the course of two years, pending regulatory approval and other closing conditions.
+Upon closing of the first phase of the transaction in September 2021, GIC contributed cash in exchange for an 80% partnership interest in the EMEA 2 Joint Venture and we sold certain data center sites and facilities located in Frankfurt, Helsinki, Madrid, Milan and Paris in exchange for a total consideration of \$144.0 million.
+See Note 5 within the Condensed Consolidated Financial Statements. - In September, we completed the acquisition of two data centers in Mumbai, India from GPX Global Systems, Inc. ("GPX India") for a total purchase consideration of approximately \$170.5 million.
+See Note 4 within the Condensed Consolidated Financial Statements. - In October 2021, we entered into an agreement to form a joint venture in the form of a limited liability partnership with PGIM Real Estate ("PGIM"), to develop and operate xScale data centers in Asia-Pacific (the "Asia-Pacific 2 Joint Venture").
+Upon closing, PGIM will contribute cash in exchange for an 80% partnership interest in the Asia-Pacific 2 Joint Venture.
+We agreed to sell the Sydney 9 ("SY9") data center site in exchange for a 20% partnership interest in the Asia-Pacific 2 Joint Venture and cash proceeds.
+The assets and liabilities of the SY9 data center, which are currently included within our Asia-Pacific region, were classified as held for sale as of September 30, 2021.
 See Note 5 within the Condensed Consolidated Financial Statements.